Sir Chris Hoy has two to four years left to live after terminal cancer diagnosis

 Hoy started his career in BMX before turning to track cycling and won his first Olympic medal in the team sprint at the Sydney Games in 2000.

 Then he turned his attention to the kilometre time trial, winning the world title before gold in Athens in 2004.
-Hoy then took up other track sprinting events and he led the British cycling team in Beijing, with three gold medals.
+Hoy then took up other track sprinting events and he led the British cycling team in Beijing, with three gold medals in the individual sprint, team sprint and keirin, before retaining his team sprint and keirin crowns on home boards at London 2012 for two final gold medals.

 He was awarded a knighthood in the 2009 New Year Honours List and won the BBC Sports Personality of the Year in 2008.
 He was also a pundit on the BBC’s coverage of the Olympic Games in Paris over the summer.